MicrosoftDocs/Advertising-docs/Advertising/bingads-13/customer-management-service/getusermfastatus.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Determines whether or not the user credentials have been obtained by passing through multi-factor authentication (MFA).
+description: Used to estimate adoption of multi-factor authentication (MFA) by users of your application.
 dev_langs:
   - csharp
   - java